pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 to syncrhonize records (parent first, then children), and knowing what associated records to share when sharing a root record.

-To express a foreign key relationship between tables you use the "REFERENCES" clause in the table's schema, along with optional "ON DELETE" and "ON UPDATE" qualifiers:
+To express a foreign key relationship between tables you use the `REFERENCES` clause in the table's schema, along with optional `ON DELETE` and `ON UPDATE` qualifiers:

 ```sql
 CREATE TABLE "reminders"(